RMITLibrary/easy_cite/markdown/rmitharvard.md

 - As details will vary for exhibition catalogues, try to extract as much information as you can about authorship, publication information, etc.

-- The author may be a person/people or an organisation such as the gallery/museum/public space itself.

-- Italicise the publication title.

-- After the title, provide the format of the resource in square brackets, e.g. \[print exhibition catalogue\].
+- Italicise the exhibition title.
+After the title, provide the format of the resource in square brackets, e.g. [print exhibition catalogue], [online exhibition catalogue].

 - Add the exhibition dates after the format.
-For example: \[print exhibition catalogue\], 11 March - 27 May 2022.
+For example: [print exhibition catalogue], 11 March 2022 - 27 May 2022.

+- **If physical (print):** after the exhibition dates, add the name of the publisher and place of publication.

+- **If online (website):** after the exhibition dates, add the name of the website followed by the word website.
+Then put the accessed date (e.g. accessed 13 December 2021), followed by a full stop, a space then the URL.
+No full stop after URL.

-##### Rule
+##### Rule (if physical/print)

-> Author's family name Initial OR Name of Gallery/Museum/Public Space (Year of publication) *Title of exhibition* \[format\], Day Month Year of exhibition, Name of Publisher, Place of Publication.
+> Author's family name Initial OR Name of Gallery/Museum/Public Space [if author] (Year of publication) *Title of exhibition* [format], Day Month Year of exhibition, Name of Publisher, Place of Publication.

 ##### Example

-> NGV International (2021) *Gabrielle Chanel.
-Fashion Manifesto* \[print exhibition catalogue\], 5 December 2020 – 25 April 2021, National Gallery of Victoria and Thames & Hudson, Melbourne.
+> NGV International (2020) *Gabrielle Chanel.
+Fashion manifesto* [print exhibition catalogue], 5 December 2020 – 25 April 2021, National Gallery of Victoria and Thames & Hudson, Melbourne.

+##### Rule (if online -- website)

+> Author's family name Initial OR Name of Gallery/Museum/Public Space [if author] (Year of publication) *Title of exhibition* [format], Day Month Year of exhibition, Name of Website website, accessed Day Month Year.
+URL

+##### Example

+>Carpenter JT (2012) *Designing nature: the Rinpa aesthetic in Japanese art* [online exhibition catalogue], 26 May 2012 – 13 January 2013, The Metropolitan Museum of Art website, accessed 13 December 2021. https<nolink>://www.metmuseum.org/art/metpublications/Designing_Nature_The_Rinpa_Aesthetic_in_Japanese_Art?Tag=Notable%20exhibition%20catalogues&title=&author=&pt=&tc=&dept=&fmt=

 ###### end-subtype-content